OctopusDeploy/blog/blog/2019-05/octopus-jira-integration/index.md

 ---
-title: From Idea to Production - Octopus Deploy plugin for Alassian Jira Software Cloud
+title: From Idea to Production - Octopus plugin for Alassian Jira Software Cloud
 description: Our new Octopus Deploy plugin for Jira makes it easy to plan, track and ship software with end-to-end visibility of software pipeline.
 author: rob.pearson@octopus.com
 visibility: public